Non-Discrimination and Accommodations

 Kalamazoo College’ Section 504 Coordinator and the Office of Disability Services will work with students who have special needs when completing housing assignments.
 The College will provide accessible housing to students with disabilities.
 Contact the College’s Section 504 Coordinator or the Office of Disability Services at 269.337.7209.

 Kalamazoo College affirms the educational benefits inherent in the residential undergraduate experience.
 Residential living is supportive of one’s academic preparation and plays an integral role in one’s experiential education, providing rich opportunities for involvement and development.
 Therefore, Kalamazoo College requires all students to reside within the College’s residential system and board with the College’s dining center through their sophomore year.
-Please see the Housing & Board Requirement page for more information.
+Please see the Housing and Board Requirements page for more information.

 Once a student makes a deposit to the College, they are sent a letter that contains the link to the Entering Student Housing Application to fill out and submit electronically to the Office of Residential Life.
 When they are received by Residential Life, each application is date-stamped and numbered.
 During the summer, new students are matched by hand with roommates based on living styles and preferences and assigned to spaces.
 Students may request specific roommates, and we will do the best we can to accommodate roommate requests as long as the requests are mutual.
 Requests for multiple roommates, quad mates or specific neighbors may not be possible.
 We take into account all of the information students provide to us on their applications.
 As such, it is very important for students to be honest and thorough when filling out this form.